brandonc/bootlegger/README.md

 Move the json file created with the service account to the file `secrets/gs.json`

 Copy the file `.env.template` to `.env` and fill in all the values.
-This file will be added to the docker container's ENV via docker compose
+Make up something new for FAKTORY_PASSWORD.
+This file will be added to the docker container's ENV via docker compose.

 From the root directory, run `npm run generatesecret` to create a new API shared secret and follow the instructions given.